 - Represented an investor in a major film project in litigation over distributions to investors.

 Trusts and Estates

-Schnader’s Trust and Estates Group regularly works with individual, trustees, executors and estates regarding the disposition of art.
-Today art can provide the solution to liquidity, estate planning, and life insurance needs, and Schnader’s attorneys have diverse experience in the way art fits into a client’s larger plan, whether it be through estate and tax planning that includes art, the disposition of art through public or private sale, or the gifting of art to art institutions.
+Schnader’s Trust and Estates Group regularly works with artists, authors, songwriters, actors, trustees, executors, and estates regarding the disposition of art.
+Since art today can provide the solution to liquidity, estate planning, and life insurance needs, Schnader’s attorneys assist our clients with strategies for including art into their larger plan, whether it be through estate and tax planning that includes art, the disposition of art through public or private sale, or the gifting of art to art institutions.

 News & Publications

 - Is a Neutral Party-Appointed Arbitrator an Oxymoron?